Code-Institute-Submissions/Travel-with-Rajesh/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
+* A place to send the contact form to.
+* A up button at the trekking page, to go to the top of the page again.
+*
 Another feature idea

 ## Technologies Used